CodeCoreYVR/webdev_term_2_feb_2023/rails/labs/amazon/NOTES.md

 Add ability to tag products (one or more tags per product).
 Build this from scratch and don't use a gem.

+### [Lab] Amazon List Products by Tag

+Add the ability to explore products by tags:
+  1. Add a Tag Controller with an index and use it to show a list of tags.
+  2. Each tag in the index should link to a show page for that tag that also displays all associated products.
+  3. Tags in the the Product show should link to the Tag's show page